anantkumarmishra2006-ctrl/ROCK-PAPER-SCISSORS/README.md

 # 🪨 Rock Paper Scissors

-A simple Rock Paper Scissors game made using HTML, CSS and JavaScript.
+A simple Rock Paper Scissors game built using HTML, CSS, and JavaScript.
+It allows users to play against the computer with an interactive and user-friendly interface.

 ## 🛠️ Technologies
 - HTML